Opendoor Technologies Inc. (OPEN) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Opendoor Technologies Inc. (OPEN) is $4.34, which is $2.11 above the current market price.
-The public float for OPEN is 537.71M and currently, short sellers hold a 16.43% of that float.
-On February 17, 2023, OPEN’s average trading volume was 25.43M shares.
+The average price point forecasted by analysts for Opendoor Technologies Inc. (OPEN) is $4.34, which is $2.3 above the current market price.
+The public float for OPEN is 537.71M, and currently, short sellers hold a 16.43% ratio of that floaft.
+The average trading volume of OPEN on February 21, 2023 was 25.55M shares.

 Analysts’ Opinion of OPEN